prof-rossetti/intro-to-python/exercises/web-service/deploying.md

 ## Server Setup

+> IMPORTANT: run the following commands from the root directory of your repository!

 Use the online [Heroku Dashboard](https://dashboard.heroku.com/) or the command-line (instructions below) to [create a new application server](https://dashboard.heroku.com/new-app), specifying a unique name (e.g. "notification-app-123", but yours will need to be different):

 ```sh